 Soups and stews (see Broccoli Cheddar and Bacon Soup and Italian Sausage and Lentil Soup) freeze really well, and this Irish beef stew is no exception!

 To freeze this stew, let it cool down completely (first at room temperature, and then in the refrigerator).
 Then, transfer the beef stew to an air-tight container or plastic bag and freeze for up to 3 months.
+To reheat, let it defrost overnight in the refrigerator and then place the defrosted stew in a pot on the stovetop to heat up.

 More Soup Recipes